Sid Jenkins: Characterisation

 Sid is initially portrayed as a virgin who has a crush on his best friend Tony Stonem's girlfriend, Michelle Richardson, although he later realises that his true feelings are for Cassie Ainsworth.
-Manipulated by Tony, he is frequently unlucky: losing an expensive amount of cannabis, getting beaten up by Jal Fazer's brothers, and getting urinated on by a dog and a homeless person.
+Manipulated by Tony, he is frequently unlucky: losing an expensive amount of cannabis, getting beaten up by Jal Fazer's (Larissa Wilson) brothers, and getting urinated on by a dog and a homeless person.
 He is also at first oblivious to the machinations of his best friend who, aware of Sid's undying adoration of Michelle, exploits it for his amusement.
 Despite this, he seems, at least in earlier episodes, to idolise Tony, replying to the question 'Is that all you do Sid, hang around with Tony?' with 'pretty much'.

 Sid is generally portrayed as a character with good intentions, juxtaposed with Tony's self-serving egotism.
-He is extremely loyal towards his friends, including Tony and Anwar Kharral, who frequently abuse his loyalty and cause him a great deal of difficulty.
-Sid's nice guy attitude is quick to win the affections of Cassie, but Sid is oblivious, which leads to him hurting her feelings on numerous occasions.
-Sid is also very intelligent but underperforms in school because he is easily distracted and lacks direction.
-When faced with failing his coursework however, Sid is able to write an entire history dissertation in one night.
+He is extremely loyal towards his friends, including Tony and Anwar Kharral (Dev Patel), who frequently abuse his loyalty and cause him a great deal of difficulty.
+Sid is quick to win the affections of Cassie, but he is oblivious, which leads to him hurting her feelings on numerous occasions.
 His characterisation is often completed by his choice of clothes, including a bright yellow 'Mega Dog' T-shirt, which includes a button which when pressed produces a 'Mega Dog' catchphrase from a sewn on speaker.

 In an interview with Sky, Mike says:

-It could be inferred from the meek manner in which Sid accepts the manipulation of Tony, and the anger of his Scottish father Mark, that Sid is weak, and his self-esteem is certainly low.
-But on the occasions when it is most needed, he shows remarkable strength of character, especially in the episode "Sid".
-When Sid's father fails to prevent his mother leaving, Sid explodes with anger, and this demonstration of strength improves Sid's relationship with his father in the long run.
-Also, Sid goes on a 'mission of love' to profess his love to Cassie in the final episode of the first series, and later in the second series where he searches for her in New York City.
-He shows Cassie's picture in Times Square, but no one recognizes her.
-This results in his going to her job at a diner, which she told him she works at through postcards.
-They just miss each other in the window, and it is never shown if Sid turns around to see her, although is implied in Pure that he does.
+Sid's father Mark (Peter Capaldi) is shown to be disappointed with his son's poor academic performance and is depicted as very hostile towards him, wondering why Sid is not more like Tony.
+After Sid's mother Liz (Josie Lawrence) leaves Mark, his relationship with his father improves, and it is later shown that Mark has a poor relationship with his father Alex, who sees his other son Sandy as his golden child; this is exemplified in the fact Sandy and his sons Lex and Ally all have names derivative of Alexander.

-In the series 2 finale, it is shown that Sid attains a B and two Cs on his A-level finals, even though he didn't apply to university.
+In the series 2 finale, it is shown that Sid attains a B and two Cs on his A-levels, though he did not apply to university.